bingbig/gtf2gff3/README.md

 Convert gtf to gff3 for JBrowse

 ### Note
-1. Many attributes and features are remove
+1. Many attributes and features are removed
 2. "transcript" will be replaced by 'mRNA'

 #### About this